Level/memdown/UPGRADING.md

 ### No stringification of keys and values

-This means that in addition to Buffers, you can store any JS type without the need for [`encoding-down`].
+This means that in addition to Buffers, you can store any JS type without the need for [`encoding-down`][encoding-down].
 This release also makes behavior consistent in Node.js and browsers.
 Please refer to the [README](./README.md) for a detailed explanation.

 ### No global state or `location` argument